Concentration Of Solution-Volume And Weight Basis

 When the amount of solute and solvents are expressed in kg or gm then the concentration is said as weight by weight concentration.

 It can be expressed in the terms of Molality and Mole Fraction.

-It is expressed in the term of unit is w/w solution.
+It is expressed in the term of the unit is w/w solution.

-Most pharma chemists having doubts about the concentration of the solution.
+Most pharma chemists have doubts about the concentration of the solution.
 I hope this answer will help them to understand what is the concentration of solution-volume and weight basis.